-3. Review and discuss the Agricultural Commission's proposed List of Criteria for the Leasing of Town-Owned Land such as Clark Farm and former Norwich State Hospital Property to encourage the properties continue to be used for Agricultural purposes.
+3. Continue to review Agricultural Commission's proposed List of Criteria for the Leasing of Town-Owned Land such as Clark Farm and former Norwich State Hospital Property to encourage the properties continue to be used for Agricultural purposes.

 Councilor Thompson questioned whether everyone reviewed the List noted below that the Agricultural Commission presented at the LUPPW Committee's December 8, 2025 meeting and whether anyone had questions.